A few Online Annual Report benefits at a glance…

 If you are following online ‘best practices’, your website should already be the most current, up-to-date source for your company’s information—a lot of which can be re-crafted to include in your annual report.
 Think of an online annual report as an extension of your website.

-Google Analytics enable you to see and measure the most popular elements of our Annual Report.
+Google Analytics enables you to see and measure the most popular elements of our Annual Report.

 There’s no way to measure what really happens to your printed annual report when it is finally received by your shareholders.
 What percentage of the book gets read?
 Were the readers provided with all the information they were looking for?
 Did the book even reach its intended destination?
 Besides offering our stakeholders a quicker, more robust option to engage with us, a digital annual report gives you the ability to really find out what’s most important to the readers of your report through analytics.
 Discovering the data for the pages people are clicking on the most and how long they’re staying on those pages lets you know if, and how much, your annual report is actually being read.